How to Clean Up Your Inbox in Under an Hour

 If you’re using Outpost, you can actually assign an email to a specific person on your team if you’re not the right person to respond to a particular message.
 Especially if you find that you’re an email response bottleneck, assigning emails to someone else on your team can really help, even more so than CCing everyone on your team, hoping the right person will respond.

-Now that you’ve replied to the most urgent and important emails in your Gmail account, it’s time to give a little love to some lower priority tasks.
+Now that you’ve replied to the most urgent and important emails, it’s time to give a little love to some lower priority tasks.
 These are things you need to do, but not yet.

-Add a Gmail label to these emails too, such as “Complete by Friday” or “General To-Do.”
+Add a label to these emails, such as “Complete by Friday” or “General To-Do.”

 Today’s best practice is to respond to emails in an hour or less (or up to a day when merited).
 For these other emails, reply back to all relevant emails with a quick “I have it and will get back to you as soon as I can in more detail.”